Analog model for the BTZ black hole: Time evolution and analog quasinormal decay

 The time interval $(t_1,t_2)$ should be chosen within the time domain where the numerical solution $v(t,x)$ is dominated by the QNM decay.

 Figure~\ref{fig:v de t} shows the numerical velocity profile (solid curve) at fixed position $x=x_{obs}=-0.3$ as a function of time.
 We see the initial perturbation passing through the observation point around $t \sim 0.3$.
 The reflected pulse comes around $t\sim0.85$.
 After $t \sim 1$ the quasinormal modes govern the signal decay.
-We also see in Fig.~\ref{fig:v de t} the quasinormal fitting obtained from Eq.\eqref{eq:fitting function} for $N=0$ (red dashed curve), $N = 1$ (green dashed curve) and $N=3$ (blue dashed curve).
-The corresponding parameters $C_{n}$ are listed in table \ref{tab:fitting parameters 1}.
+We also see in Fig.~\ref{fig:v de t} the quasinormal fitting obtained from Eq.\eqref{eq:fitting function} for $N=0$ (red dashed curve), $N = 1$ (green dotted curve), and $N=3$ (blue dot-dashed curve).
+The corresponding parameters $C_{n}$ are listed in Table \ref{tab:fitting parameters 1}.

-\subsection{Large perturbation: acoustic black hole formation}
+\subsection{Large perturbation: Acoustic black hole formation}

 As another example of excitation of quasinormal modes, we now consider a possible scenario for the formation of the acoustic BTZ black hole.
-We set, as initial state for the system, a particular configuration where the fluid starts with zero velocity everywhere and let it evolve while subjected to the same external force given by Eq.~\eqref{eq:external force}.
+We set, as initial state for the system, a particular configuration where the fluid starts with zero velocity everywhere and let it evolve while subjected to the same external potential given by Eq.~\eqref{eq:external potential}.
+Here it is worth recalling that the analog gravity framework can only probe kinematical aspects of GR, as opposed to dynamical aspects emerging from the Einstein field equations.
+As such, the model presented in this section does not emulate the actual dynamical evolution of the BTZ spacetime metric.
+The purpose of this example is to illustrate one possible formation process for the analog BTZ black hole and to analyze the corresponding excitation of its quasinormal modes.

 To simulate this scenario numerically, we have taken the initial conditions